-In 2018, SHF became a founding member of the Global Partnership for Zero Leprosy (GPZL).
-The Partnership aims to facilitate alignment among its member organizations and individuals so that progress toward the goal of zero leprosy can be accelerated.
-The kind of coordinated action that the Partnership can make possible is what is needed to eliminate transmission and achieve a leprosy-free world.
+In 2018, Sasakawa Health Foundation (SHF) became a founding member of the Global Partnership for Zero Leprosy (GPZL).
+GPZL aims to facilitate alignment among its member organizations and individuals so that progress toward the goal of zero leprosy can be accelerated.
+The kind of coordinated action that GPZL can make possible is what is needed to eliminate transmission and achieve a leprosy-free world.

 “Nothing about us without us” has been a slogan among disability rights activists since the 1980s.
-Fostering this activist consciousness among persons affected by Hansen’s disease is an essential part of the journey to a leprosy-free world.
 Persons affected by leprosy can speak powerfully about their experiences in ways that are not possible for anyone else.
+Fostering an activist consciousness among persons affected by Hansen’s disease is an essential part of the journey to a leprosy-free world.

 As leprosy and its associated problems become matters of the past, the world is losing evidence of the highs and lows of how humans responded to the disease.
 Encounters with the stories of individuals and the places that they lived provide opportunities for reflection and formulation of ideas and hopes for the future.